 Of course, the Jews, Christians and Muslims certainly don’t have a monopoly on cosmological hierarchies.
-Folks like Sandra Ingerman, Michael Harner and Mircea Eliade have done excellent work outlining shamanic cosmologies from around the world and the Eastern world has equally complex hierarchies of beings and entities.
+Scholars of Shamanism and various Indigenous practices, like Sandra Ingerman, Michael Harner and Mircea Eliade have done excellent work outlining shamanic cosmologies from around the world and the Eastern world has equally complex hierarchies of beings and entities.
 But for our purposes, and for the purposes for understanding these systems within their original context, we will limit our discussion to the angelology of the Occidental traditions.
 Correspondences to other traditions may be drawn at a later date at the reader’s liberty, but to do so prematurely may have much the same effect as trying to fit an oblong peg into a round hole.
 It looks like it could fit, but it may take a fair amount of brute force and academic dishonesty to fit the metaphorical peg into our hole of choice.
 Even within the occidental traditions, there is quite a lot of variation within the hierarchies, correspondences and symbol structures themselves.

 Of course, this points to the notion that any sense of a possible “objective” categorization based on correspondence falls apart completely when one takes into consideration the regional and scriptural differences of any given region.
 The “truth” of these correspondences is, in this way, somewhat mutable.
 This is both a relief and somewhat frustrating for those who would prefer to have a clear, well-organized understanding of “how things are”.
 As always, we are reminded of the wise words of the founder of General Semantics, Alfred Korzybski that “the Map is Not the Territory”.
 No matter how good the map looks.

 More than a few psychologists and anthropologists have fallen into this trap as Jungian analyst Marie Louis Von Franz has so delightfully pointed out.
 “If you choose (anything) as a motif, then you can pile up comparative material forever, but you have completely lost your Archimedean standpoint from which to interpret it.”
 (10) It is a danger that academics and hopeful armchair anthropologists of all stripes should be ever vigilant of.
-Nothing presented here is “concrete”.
+Nothing presented here is concrete.

-The Hygromanteia, the Greek Grimoire of spirits that would later become the foundation for the Keys of Solomon notes that Michael also has associations with the Sun and fire as a result.
+The Hygromanteia, the Greek Grimoire of spirits that some scholars think would later become the foundation for the Keys of Solomon, notes that Michael also has associations with the Sun and fire as a result.
 The Book of Enoch again lists Michael as one of the Sarim or Angel-Princes recording him as the “Chief Angel of the Lord” and denotes him as the deliverer of the faithful.
 So already, with those correspondences alone, we have an entity who is associated with the life-giving (and also, for desert dwellers, the occasionally oppressive and blinding) sun, a defender of the faith and protector of the faithful, a powerful chief angel of God and an association to the Southern Direction (if you live in the Northern Hemisphere) for that is the “direction” of the sun.
 Who doesn’t love a south facing window?

 So those correspondences are to do with Michael alone and are by no means exhaustive.
 The same methodology could be applied to any other angel or spirit.
 Thus invoking or evoking this being, we are dealing with the parts of our mind that recognize and access these correspondences and thus fine tuning those aspects within ourselves.